BYUCamachoLab/simphony/docs/source/dev/docs/howto_build_docs.rst

 in the ``doc/`` directory.
 If all goes well, this will generate a ``build/html`` subdirectory containing the built documentation.
-..
-If you get
-.. a message about ``installed simphony != current repo git version``, you must
-.. either override the check by setting ``GITVER`` or re-install Simphony.

 Note that building the documentation on Windows is currently not actively supported, though it should be possible.
 (See Sphinx_ documentation